sangwookkhu/sangwookkhu/README.md

 # 👋 Welcome to my Github

-I'm Sangwook my major is CSE I'm Studying BackEnd Skills for my future
+I'm Sangwook my major is CSE and Studying BackEnd Skills for my future

 ## ⚙️ Skills